Overview of Writing Checks

 Refund Checks

-Where found?
-Accounts Receivable
+Found in Accounts Receivable

-Used for To reimburse a customer
+Used for To reimburse a customer.

-Example Customer returns tank that has fuel left in it
+Example Customer returns tank that has fuel left in it.

-Accounting result Cash is credited and A/R is debited
+Accounting result Cash is credited and A/R is debited.

 For further help How to Handle Customer Refunds